-Note: As of June 6, 2013, all human subjects related documents are to be submitted through our online protocol management system IRBNet.
+Note: All human subjects related documents are to be submitted through our online protocol management system IRBNet.
 More information about IRBNet may be found on the announcement page.
 All forms may be found within IRBNet.

-Once a project has been approved, you must communicate with ORIA in the following circumstances:
+Once a project has been approved, you must communicate with RDIA in the following circumstances:

-- If you make any changes to the protocol, the instrumentation, or recruitment materials associated with the project: you must alert ORIA to these changes using the amendment/ continuing review form (available through IRBNet).
-You should also use the amendment form to alert ORIA/the IRB to changes in funding source.
+- If you make any changes to the protocol, the instrumentation, or recruitment materials associated with the project: you must alert RDIA to these changes using the amendment/ continuing review form (available through IRBNet).
+You should also use the amendment form to alert RDIA/the IRB to changes in funding source.

-- When you have completed the project and are no longer recruiting participants or doing analysis: you must report this information to ORIA using the amendment/ continuing review form (available through IRBNet).
+- When you have completed the project and are no longer recruiting participants or doing analysis: you must report this information to RDIA using the amendment/ continuing review form (available through IRBNet).

-- If your project was reviewed via the full IRB or through the expedited review procedure: you must complete the amendment/ continuing review form at least annually updating ORIA and the IRB of the progress you have made with your project.
-ORIA will send reminders about this requirement via IRBNet and email.
+- If your project was reviewed via the full IRB or through the expedited review procedure: you must complete the amendment/ continuing review form at least annually updating RDIA and the IRB of the progress you have made with your project.
+RDIA will send reminders about this requirement via IRBNet and email.

 Other useful information